starseed777/Python3App-DevOps/README.md

-A personal passion project that containerizes a simple python3 application and pushes the image to my public container registry utilizing jenkins CI / CD.
+A personal passion project that containerizes a simple python3 application and pushes the image to my public container registry utilizing jenkins CI / CD ( jenkins provisioned on AWS with terraform).